Principles underlying efficient exciton transport unveiled by information-geometric analysis: Abstract

 \section{Abstract}

-Adapting techniques from information geometry, we show that models of exciton transport as an open quantum process belong to a class of mathematical models known as `sloppy'.
-Performing a multi-parameter sensitivity analysis to reveal this sloppiness, we establish which features of a transport network lie at the heart of efficient performance.
-We find that fine tuning the excitation energies in the network is generally more important than optimizing the network geometry.
-Finally, we verify that our conclusions hold for different efficiency figures of merit and when model parameters are subject to disorder within typical experimental parameter regimes.
+Adapting techniques from the field of information geometry, we show that open quantum systems models of Frenkel exciton transport, a prevalent process in photosynthetic networks, belong to a class of mathematical models known as `sloppy'.
+Performing a Fisher-information-based multi-parameter sensitivity analysis to investigate the full dynamical evolution of the system and reveal this sloppiness, we establish which features of a transport network lie at the heart of efficient performance.
+We find that fine tuning the excitation energies in the network is generally far more important than optimizing the network geometry and that these conclusions hold for different measures of efficiency and when model parameters are subject to disorder within parameter regimes typical of molecular complexes involved in photosynthesis.
+Our approach and insights are equally applicable to other physical implementations of quantum transport.

-\textit{Introduction -- } Energy transport processes are prevalent across science and engineering, from biochemical reactions supporting life~\cite{Intro:PhotosythesisMech, Intro:PhotoExcitons} to nowadays ubiquitous electronic devices~\cite{Intro:Pop, Intro:SolarCells}.
-Typically, the goal of this process is to guide an excitation from a `source' to a `sink' as quickly and reliably as possible; however, a trade-off between quick transport and robust transport often arises.
-Recently, there has been increasing interest in energy transport on the nanoscale due to the surprisingly high efficiency of photosynthetic energy transport~\cite{QT:EfficientPhoto}, as well as potential applications in enhancing solar cell efficiency~\cite{Intro:CoherentPhotoVoltaics,Intro:GS}, and for other nanotechnologies~\cite{Intro:NanotechApplication}.
-Any practical technology will have to deal with many uncontrollable degrees of freedom, arising from vibrations, the electromagnetic environment, and quantum mechanical effects associated with small energy and length scales.
-The theory of open quantum systems is thus an ideal starting point for building mathematical models of these transport processes~\cite{OQS:BreuerPetruccione, QT:TransportModels, QT:BuchleitnerReview}.
+\textit{Introduction --} Energy transport processes are prevalent across science and engineering, from biochemical reactions supporting life~\cite{Intro:PhotosythesisMech, Intro:PhotoExcitons} to nowadays ubiquitous electronic devices~\cite{Intro:Pop, Intro:SolarCells}.
+Typically, the goal of this process is to guide an excitation from a `source' to a `sink' as quickly and reliably as possible; however, a trade-off between quick versus robust transport often arises.
+Recently, there has been increasing interest in nanoscale energy transport due to the impressive efficiency of photosynthetic processes~\cite{QT:EfficientPhoto}, potential enhancements in solar cell efficiency~\cite{Intro:CoherentPhotoVoltaics, OQS:Will-GuideSlide}, and for other nanotechnology applications~\cite{Intro:NanotechApplication}.
+Any practical technology will need to overcome many uncontrollable degrees of freedom, arising from vibrations, the electromagnetic environment, and various quantum mechanical effects.
+Open quantum systems theory is thus an ideal basis for modelling these transport processes~\cite{OQS:BreuerPetruccione, QT:TransportModels, QT:BuchleitnerReview, Head-MarsdenMazziottiPRA2019}.